justusdecker/Application-Manager/docs/auto-docs.md

 Redirects to show_jobs with id = -1

 ## read_job
-Shows the information about a Job redirect to itself with data id if data id is not input
+Shows the information about a single Job redirect to itself with data id if data id is not input

 ## update_job